The perfume of that summer burned so strong

 A rill of daisies ran a full furlong

-Along a split rail fence up to the trees.
+Along a split-rail fence to distant trees.

-And sat beneath a time worn gnarled oak
+And rested ‘neath a time-worn gnarled oak

 Whose crooked branches wove a verdant shield